Sacred cow (idiom): Background

-In Jewish tradition, there is a similar moral stigma against cooking veal (calf meat) in cows milk.
 A literal sacred cow or sacred bull is an actual cow or bull that is treated with sincere respect.

 One writer has suggested that there is an element of paradox in the concept of respect for a sacred cow, as illustrated in a comment about the novelist V. S. Naipaul: "V. S. Naipaul ... has the ability to distinguish the death of an ordinary ox, which, being of concern to no one, may be put quickly out of its agony, from that of a sacred cow, which must be solicitously guarded so that it can die its agonizing death without any interference."

 In popular culture

 The motto of the satirical magazine The Realist was "Irreverence is our only sacred cow".
+Discordians use the identically pronounced symbol the "sacred chao".